krixhnndu/CareerSpring/README.md

 Career Spring

 Tink-Her-Hack 2.0

-Problem Statement: The struggle of engineers in finding good opportunities that align with their preferences and skills
+Problem Statement: The struggle of engineers in finding good opportunities that align with their preferences and skill

 Solution: Creating a website exclusively for Engineers for Job Hunting Stack used: flask,classnav
 Career Spring: Empowering Engineers in their Career Journey